AmiralPatate/FM23Data/README.md

 # Standalone Toolbox

-C# .NET Framework 4.8 executable with 4 functions:
+C# .NET Framework 4.8 executable with the following functions:

 - **Models**: Search models with pretty much any filter.